-With many of the YPT staff having traveled several times to both North and South Korea we often find ourselves sitting down to a meal with Kimchi as a compulsory staple.
+With many of the YPT staff having travelled several times to both North and South Korea we often find ourselves sitting down to a meal with Kimchi as a compulsory staple.
 As with most things on the peninsula, there are subtle differences.
 The language is the same but has some small differences (similar to British vs. American English), Soju is prominent (though again with slight differences) and so naturally kimchi while very similar has some subtle differences.

 So, what are they?

 Firstly, Kimchi in the south tends to have a more reddish colour than the north.
 North Korean Kimchi tends to be a lighter shade due to the number of chilies added.
 Unless you are an avid kimchi consumer however, you will sometimes not be able to tell.
 Kimchi is also sometimes homemade, which means everyone has their own way of doing it!